Daintree Rainforest Hikes, the Great Barrier Reef and other stunning places

 Waterfalls Circuit

 The Waterfalls Circuit in the Atherton is a popular tourist route and is a must-visit for nature lovers.
-There are seven stunning and accessible waterfalls to discover.
+On the route are seven stunning and accessible waterfalls to discover.

-After a short drive along the Waterfalls Circuit, we reached the beautiful Zillie Falls
+Just a short drive further on the Waterfalls Circuit, we reached the picturesque Zillie Falls.

 Great Barrier Reef

-The Great Barrier Reef is the world’s largest coral reef ecosystem.
-It is well-known for its spectacular marine life, which includes hundreds of different corals, 1,500 species of fish, sea turtles, sharks, and rays.
-It attracts millions of visitors each year for boat trips, snorkelling, and scuba diving.
-Unfortunately, it is under threat of extinction due to rising sea temperatures and pollution
+The Great Barrier Reef is the world’s largest coral reef ecosystem, renowned for its breathtaking marine biodiversity.
+It is home to hundreds of coral species, 1,500 species of fish, as well as sea turtles, sharks, and rays.
+Each year, millions of visitors explore its vibrant underwater world through boat trips, snorkelling, and scuba diving.
+However, this natural wonder faces significant threats from rising sea temperatures and pollution, putting its future at risk.

-We had plenty of time before we arrived at the reef.
-We had morning tea and enjoyed the fantastic views.
+We had plenty of time before reaching the reef, so we had a nice morning tea while enjoying the stunning views.

-We did two snorkelling sessions, one from our boat and the other from a sand cay full of seabirds.
+We enjoyed two snorkelling sessions one directly from our boat and the other from a sand cay full of seabirds.

 View the underwater world